Energy of test objects on black hole spacetimes: A brief review

-From our previous discussion regarding energetics, we see that the standard choice for surface gravity leading to an equality between horizon and ADM masses (for electro-vac spacetimes) is fully justified.
-The reason is that, as we have seen, the change in mass of the horizon has to be equal to the total energy $\cE$ of the in-falling object.
-This energy is `measured' by the KVF $\xi$, and then its natural extension to the horizon is the now null vector $\ell=\xi$.
 Any other choice of vector $\ell$ of the type $\alpha\xi$, when extended to the horizon will give different values of the surface gravity $\kappa_{{\ell}}$ and therefore, of the measure of energy falling into the black hole, and of its horizon mass.
-One possibility is that one takes, for instance, the vector $w^a=\xi/V$ that, as we have seen corresponds to the four-velocity of an observer at rest.
+One possibility is that one takes, for instance, the vector $w^a=\xi/V$ that, as we have seen, corresponds to the four-velocity of an observer at rest.
 In that case, we can not really extend it to the horizon since $V=0$ there.
 What one could do is to stay a little bit outside the horizon and define the various quantities there.
 This is precisely the proposal we shall comment on now.